Linear Programming Based Near-Optimal Pricing for Laminar Bayesian Online Selection: Beyond Constant Depth: the production constrained problem

 Clearly, $\{X_t\}_{t\in B^1}, \{X_t\}_{t\in B^2},\ldots, \{X_t\}_{t\in B^m}$ are mutually independent, as we run a separate adaptive pricing policy for each type $j$.
-However, the indicators random variables of the same type are not mutually independent with each other.
-So, for proving the required concentration, Chernoff bound cannot be applied immediately.
-Yet, we can use a certain variant of \emph{negative dependency} instead of independence~\citep{dubhashi1998balls, pemantle2000towards, chekuri2009dependent}, known as the \emph{negative cylinder dependency}, and still prove Chernoff-style concentration bounds.
+However, the indicator random variables of the same type are not mutually independent with each other.
+So, for proving the required concentration, a sub-Gaussian concentration bound, such as the Chernoff bound or the Azuma bound, cannot be applied immediately.
+However, we can still hope to obtain our desired concentration bound if the sequence $\{{Y}_t\triangleq\sum_{\tau\leq t}(X_\tau-\Ex{X_\tau})\}$ forms a super-martingale.
+We first prove the following technical lemma.